UCB-INFO-FRONTEND-WEBARCH/fall-22-labs/README.md

 # INFO 153A/253A - Front-End Web Architecture (Labs)

-This repository serves as the base for all the demo and practice code that we do in the Friday Labs
+This repository serves as the base for all the demo and practice code that we do in the Friday Labs.

 ## Lab 1 - September 2nd, 2022